 As moms in charge of keeping kids and homes happy, healthy and well… alive—there are lots of things that fall under our roles and responsibilities on a daily basis.
 Staying organized and getting it all done is hard enough with one child, but add in multiple and it becomes exponentially more difficult.
 This makes finding ways to simplify mom life essential to mom’s sanity and success at keeping things running smoothly!

 I am excited to have partnered with Baby K’tan for today’s sponsored post.
-This post also contains affiliate links.
-Photos by Mary Ware
+Photos and opinions by Mary Ware.

 In the past month since becoming a mom of 2, I have experienced all of the thoughts a mother in transition goes through.
 From the “I got this” when both kids nap at the same time, to the extreme desperation of not being able to attend to the needs of both while completing other necessary tasks at the same time.